Shepard Smith: Fox News

 After working as a correspondent for Fox affiliate service News Edge, Smith joined Fox News Channel at its inception in 1996.
-At Fox News, Smith reported on the death of Princess Diana in 1997, President Bill Clinton's 1998 impeachment trial, the 1999 Columbine High School massacre, the 2001 execution of Oklahoma City bomber Timothy McVeigh, Hurricane Katrina in 2005 and the death of Michael Jackson in 2009.
+At Fox News, Smith reported on the death of Diana, Princess of Wales in 1997, President Bill Clinton's 1998 impeachment trial, the 1999 Columbine High School massacre, the 2001 execution of Oklahoma City bomber Timothy McVeigh, Hurricane Katrina in 2005 and the death of Michael Jackson in 2009.

 In 2003, The Fox Report with Shepard Smith was ranked third among the top five U.S. cable news programs, and Smith tied for second with Dan Rather and Peter Jennings as the most-trusted news anchor on both network and cable news.
 On November 19, 2007, Smith signed a three-year contract for $7–$8 million per year.
 He renewed his contract with Fox on October 26, 2010, for another three years.
 On September 12, 2013, he became managing editor of Fox News breaking news division and the host of Shepard Smith Reporting.

 In September 2012, while covering live helicopter video of an Arizona police chase of a man after a carjacking, the man shot himself live while Smith was narrating.
 After a commercial break Smith apologized and told the audience that it was "due to human error".
 Fox would later be sued for the incident by the man's wife after her children saw the video.

-In November 2017, Smith infuriated some Fox viewers when he countered the Uranium One conspiracy theory, which claims that the Obama administration intervened corruptly in a deal allowing a Russian company to buy Uranium One, a Canadian company with uranium mining interests in the US in exchange for donations to the Clinton Foundation.
+In November 2017, Smith infuriated some Fox viewers when he countered the Uranium One conspiracy theory, which claims that the Obama administration intervened corruptly in a deal allowing a Russian company to buy Uranium One, a Canadian company with uranium mining interests in the US, in exchange for donations to the Clinton Foundation.
 Smith's reporting put him at odds with colleague and Fox prime time host Sean Hannity, who had supported the claim against Hillary Clinton.

 On March 15, 2018, Fox News signed Smith to a multi-year contract.
 On October 11, 2019, he announced on Shepard Smith Reporting that he was leaving the network.
-In a 2021 interview with Christiane Amanpour on her eponymous show on CNN, he stated that his presence on Fox had become "untenable" due to the "falsehoods" and "lies" intentionally spread on the network's shows.
+In a 2021 interview with Christiane Amanpour on her eponymous show on CNN, he stated that his presence on Fox had become "untenable" due to what he claimed were "falsehoods" and "lies" intentionally spread on the network's shows.